clafollette303/GourdTheftAuto6/README.md

-## This is a group project developed as the final project for Intro to Computer Science II.
+## This is a project I developed as part of a group for my Intro to CS II course.

 ## For a video demonstration of this project, you can click the image below: